wix-incubator/DetoxSync/StatusDocumentation.md

-# Idle Status Documentation
+# Synchronization Status Documentation

-DetoxSync provides the `+[DTXSyncManager idleStatusWithCompletionHandler:]` method as means to query the sync system’s status.
-The completion handler is called with a string, describing the status.
+DetoxSync provides the `+[DTXSyncManager statusWithCompletionHandler:]` method as means to query the sync system’s status.
+The completion handler is called with a JSON object, describing the status.

 [Detox](https://github.com/wix/Detox) uses this API to drive its `--debug-synchronization` implementation.

 A typical response looks like this:

 ```
-The system is busy with the following tasks:

-Dispatch Queue
-⏱ Queue: “Main Queue (<OS_dispatch_queue_main: com.apple.main-thread>)” with 3 work items

-Timer
-⏱ Fire date: 2021-01-17 18:47:53 +0200 (fire interval: 0.9999969005584717) repeats: NO repeat interval: 0>

-UI Elements
-⏱ 1 view animation pending
+{
+  "app_status": "busy",
+  "busy_resources": [
+    {
+      "name": "run_loop",
+      "description": {
+        "name": "Main Run Loop"
+      }
+    },
+    {
+      "name": "ui",
+      "description": {
+        "layer_animation_pending_count": 2,
+        "layer_needs_display_count": 0,
+        "layer_needs_layout_count": 1,
+        "layer_pending_animation_count": 3,
+        "view_animation_pending_count": 2,
+        "view_controller_will_appear_count": 0,
+        "view_controller_will_disappear_count": 0,
+        "view_needs_display_count": 0,
+        "view_needs_layout_count": 0
+      }
+    }
+  ]
+}
 ```

-Each section describes the busy component—a sync resource—and some information from the component, attempting to shed more light on why the component is busy.
+Each item of the `busy_resources` describes a busy sync resource, along with availble description of the resource, attempting to shed more light on why the resource is busy.

-This document aims to describe each component, how it is tracked and what can cause it to become busy.
+This document aims to describe each resource the sync system tracks, how it is tracked and what can cause it to become busy.

 ## Sync Resources